jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 - 2

-To enhance compression, I can increase the chances of batching by using - linger.ms=20 Which of the following setting increases the chance of batching for a Kafka Producer? - increase linger.ms
+Which of the following setting increases the chance of batching for a Kafka Producer?

-- linger.ms forces the producer to wait before sending messages, hence increasing the chance of creating batches that can be heavily compressed.
+- increase `linger.ms`

-Your producer is producing at a very high rate and the batches are completely full each time.
-How can you improve the producer throughput?
+- `linger.ms` forces the producer to wait before sending messages, hence increasing the chance of creating batches that can be heavily compressed.

-- enable compression and increase `batch.size`
+To enhance compression, I can increase the chances of batching by using

-- `linger.ms` will have no effect as the batches are already full
+- `linger.ms=20`

 Your producer is producing at a very high rate and the batches are completely full each time.
 How can you improve the producer throughput?